leetschau/mlflow-setup/README.md

 ```

 Add a SSH alias *dod* in SSH config file with above public IP.
-Monitor the running status of the commands defined in dod-mlflow-setup.yaml with:
+Monitor the progress of the execution of dod-mlflow-setup.yaml with:
-`ssh dod 'tail -f /var/log/cloud-init-output.log'`.
+`ssh dod tail -f /var/log/cloud-init-output.log`.

 After the provision finishes successfully, access the Mlflow server at: `http://<public-ip>:5001`.

+Note: do NOT use `~` or `$HOME` in provision script (here it is dod-mlflow-setup.yaml).
+I found they can be parsed correctly.